Dean151/RuleKit/README.md

 ### Event.Donations properties available in the condition closure:
 - `count`: the number of times an event have been donated
 - `first` and `last`: the first and last retrieved donation (date + version)

-## Usecases
-- To open your Paywall from time to time
-- To prompt your user to add an App Store review
-- Watching and sending achievements to Game Center with GameKit
-- ...

 ## Contribute
 You are encouraged to contribute to this repository, by opening issues, or pull requests for bug fixes, improvement requests, or support.